BioRDM/Network-Analysis/README.md

 ## Repository Contents

 |---------------- .github
-            (Automatically generated folder used for GitHub workflows, such as building PDF files.)
+            (Folder for GitHub workflows, for code testing purposes.)
 |---------------- Pure Data
             (Contains datasets extracted from the University of Edinburgh's Research Explorer (Pure))
 |---------------- R